alignedfibers/TheNotebook/X9SCMF_Server_Build/first_steps.md

 This section assumes a basic level of familiarity with terminal commands and the specific environment (Proxmox or TrueNAS).
 Always refer to the latest official documentation for `storcli` and `megacli` for any commands specific to your RAID controller model and firmware version.

-### Sources used or needed for the downloads and readme files.
+### Articles Referenced / links for the downloads and readme files.
 The starred one are what I have installed.

 MegaRAID Firmware:
 - "MegaRAID Firmware 20.13.1-0208."
 Broadcom.
 [Download Firmware](https://docs.broadcom.com/docs/12350294).
 Version: 20.13.1-0208, File Size: 2268 KB, Language: English.